Photo of Anil K. Vassanji

 Fax: 212.373.7988

-Anil Vassanji represents corporations and individuals in the financial services, real estate, and other industries in connection with a wide variety of complex commercial disputes.
+Anil Vassanji represents corporations and individuals in the financial services, real estate, and other industries in connection with a wide variety of complex commercial disputes, appeals, and in white collar criminal defense matters.
+Anil also has a substantial pro bono practice and serves as co-lead attorney in coordinating and strengthening the firm's overall pro bono efforts.

 Representative Matters

-• Representation of real estate investors in an ongoing dispute over a luxury high rise development in New York.
+• Representation of real estate investors before the N.Y.
+Court of Appeals in a dispute over a luxury high rise development in New York concerning federal preemption of state tort law claims.

 • Obtained a major victory overturning the problematic “passport rule” that blocked those without valid passports from applying to the U.S. Diversity Immigrant Visa Program, which affected millions of aspiring immigrants across the world, with the most dramatic impact on those from Africa.